An-Individual/discord-dice-bot/README.md

 # Discord Dice Bot

-_**Current State: Minimum Viable Product.
-If you encounter a bug please file an issue containing the input that caused it and the message it generated.**_
+_**Current State: New but functional.
+Basic use cases should all be stable but it hasn't spent much time in the wild.
+If you encounter a bug please file an issue containing the string that caused it and the resulting message.**_

 If you're here to read code, I must apologize in advance.
 This project is the jet lagged fever dream of someone only semi-familiar with Javascript more or less making it up as they go.
 Read at your peril.